-Title: Associate Professor and Director of Writing
+Title: Professor of English and Director of Writing

 Research Fields of Interest: Civic Rhetoric, Computers and Writing, Undergraduate Research, Veteran Studies

 Degrees: B.A., The University of Rochester; Ph.D., The University of Georgia

 Odd Fellows Building, Room 231

 Odd Fellows 231: Mondays and Wednesdays 9:20-10:40am; Tuesdays 11:20am-12:20pm